Introduction to watermelon farming in Kenya.

 Sukari F1 watermelon

-Sukari F1 Is the most popular watermelon variety in Kenya.
+As the most popular watermelon variety in Kenya, Sukari F1, is preferred by most farmers.
 Watermelon farmers in Kenya like it because of it’s early maturity of 80 days, Hard rind that makes it resistant to pests.
 The hard rind gives it longer shelf life.
 It is very sweet and fleshy.
 Sukari F1 yields between 25 to 30 tonnes.

 Early Scarlet F1 watermelon